awieser1/awieser1.github.io/research.markdown

 <!-- higherdim subspaces -->
 <li>
 M. Aka, A. Musso, and A. Wieser. <a href="https://www.cambridge.org/core/journals/ergodic-theory-and-dynamical-systems/article/equidistribution-of-rational-subspaces-and-their-shapes/2A4FB5618EBA84A74B3EA42A06AC02E8" style="color:blue"> Equidistribution of rational subspaces and their shapes </a>.
-To appear in ETDS.
+Ergod.
+Theory Dyn.
+Syst.
+44(8) 2009-2062, 2024.
 <details style="color:gray">
     <summary>Abstract</summary>
     To any $k$-dimensional subspace of $\mathbb{Q}^n$ one can naturally associate a point in the Grassmannian $\mathrm{Gr}_{n,k}(\mathbb{R})$ and two shapes of lattices of rank $k$ and $n-k$ respectively.